Craig Fitzgibbon: Coaching career

 On 24 August 2015, Fitzgibbon was named as coach for the Country New South Wales rugby league team, replacing Trent Barrett for 2016.

 Fitzgibbon announced in April 2021 that he had signed a three-year contract to coach the Cronulla-Sutherland Sharks from 2022 onwards.
 Fitzgibbon was forced to miss coaching the Sharks' first game of the 2022 NRL season as he was in isolation due to contracting COVID-19.
 Assistant coach Steve Price deputized for him, with Fitzgibbon working remotely.
 In Fitzgibbon's first year as Cronulla head coach, he guided the club to a second place finish on the table which qualified the club for the finals.
 However, Cronulla would exit the finals series in disappointing fashion, going out in straight sets after losing to North Queensland in extra-time and then to South Sydney the following week.

 On 14 February 2023, Fitzgibbon signed a five-year contract extension to remain as Cronulla's head coach until the end of the 2027 season.

+Fitzgibbon guided Cronulla to a sixth place finish in the 2023 NRL season.
+Cronulla would go on to be eliminated in the first week of the finals being upset by the Sydney Roosters 13-12.

+Fitzgibbon would lead Cronulla to a 4th place finish in the 2024 NRL season.
+Cronulla would lose the Qualifying Final against the Melbourne Storm 37-10.
+They would later win their semi final match against the North Queensland Cowboys 26-18.
+Cronulla would progress to the preliminary finals before losing to the Penrith Panthers 26-6.

+In the 2025 NRL season, Fitzgibbon guided Cronulla to 5th place on the table.
+Cronulla would then defeat the Sydney Roosters in week one of the finals before upsetting minor premiers Canberra to set up a preliminary final match against Melbourne.
+Cronulla would lose the game 22-14 falling short of the grand final for a second consecutive season.